catid/blog2022/content/posts/tiny_sr.md

 So, instead of using a VapSR network, I looked at the NTIRE 2023 RTSR competition to find a new network design to try.
 The fastest network is the Bicubic++ model ( https://arxiv.org/pdf/2305.02126.pdf ).
 There is no code available for this network, so I had to implement it myself.

-Somewhat arbitrarily, I decided to design the highest quality super-resolution model that can 960x540->1920x1080 at 60 FPS on the Intel Iris Xe Graphics G7 96EUs at 1400 MHz.
+Somewhat arbitrarily, I decided to design the highest quality super-resolution model that can upsample 960x540->1920x1080 at 60 FPS on the Intel Iris Xe Graphics G7 96EUs at 1400 MHz.
 This means that probably even the Intel UHD 620 GPU can run at 30 FPS.
 These results seem like they could be useful for practical real-time applications.

 The code for my model is at https://github.com/catid/upsampling in the `tiny` branch: https://github.com/catid/upsampling/blob/tiny/tiny_net.py